D2KLab/mediaeval-fakenews/README.md

 # 2022
 This year's ''FakeNews Detection'' task aims at detecting 9 named conspiracy theories in tweets, as well as classifying misinformation spreaders in a user interaction graph.
+The code implementation for each task are available in [./2022/src/](./2022/src/)

 ## Approach